 ProfileModern Chinese literature and culture; critical translation theory; postcolonial theory; new empire studies; material culture, semiotics, and new media

-Professor Liu received her PhD from Harvard (1990).
-Before joining Columbia in 2006, she was the Helmut F. Stern Professor in Chinese Studies at the University of Michigan (2002-2006) and the Catherine and William L. Magistretti Distinguished Professor of East Asian Languages and Cultures at the University of California-Berkeley.
-In 2015, Professor Liu was appointed director of the Institute for Comparative Literature and Society.
+Professor Liu received her PhD from Harvard University.
+Before joining Columbia in 2006, she was the Helmut F. Stern Professor in Chinese Studies at the University of Michigan (2002-2006) and the Catherine and William L. Magistretti Distinguished Professor of East Asian Languages and Cultures at the University of California-Berkeley (1990-2002).
+In 2015, she was appointed director of the Institute for Comparative Literature and Society.

 - Lydia H. Liu, The Nesbit Code (Oxford University Press China, 2013).